Graph-based Neural Space Weather Forecasting: Future work

 \section{Future work}

-\paragraph{Emulating kinetic-scale physics} This work emulates the spatial moments of the ion Velocity Distribution Functions (VDFs), which Vlasiator solves fully.
+\paragraph{Emulating kinetic-scale physics} This work emulates the spatiotemporal evolution of velocity space moments of the ion VDFs, which Vlasiator solves fully.
 A natural progression would be to forecast the entire VDFs over time, rather than just their moments.
 Here one could take inspiration from previous work on emulating gyrokinetic simulations~\citeapp{galletti20255d}, where a hierarchical vision transformer was used for next step prediction of the 5D distribution function for adiabatic electrons.

 \paragraph{Addressing error accumulation} Neural emulators struggle with error accumulation on long rollouts, causing simulated trajectories to diverge.
 This happens because the model increasingly operates ``out of distribution'' with each autoregressive step.
 To combat this, techniques like thermalization can significantly extend stable rollout times by controlling error growth \citeapp{pedersen2025thermalizer}.
 Another promising method to tackle cumulative error involves training models to forecast a future state in a single step while ensuring the temporal consistency of the forecast for each ensemble member~\citeapp{andrae2024continuous}.